zwave-js/node-zwave-js/packages/core/api.md

 //
 // @public
 export function isConsecutiveArray(values: number[]): boolean;

+// Warning: (ae-missing-release-tag) "isEmptyRoute" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isEmptyRoute(route: Route): boolean;

 // Warning: (ae-missing-release-tag) "isExtendedCCId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //